-\paragraph{Second phase:} Our goal now is to construct a DAG tree decomposition $T'$ of $H'$ with maximum bag size at most $\frac{k'}{5} + 4$.
+\paragraph*{Second phase:} Our goal now is to construct a DAG tree decomposition $T'$ of $H'$ with maximum bag size at most $\frac{k'}{5} + 4$.
 In the graph $H'$, every source vertex has at most three reachable vertices, that is, $|R(s)| \leq 3$.
 We now apply the construction in the first phase again to build a set of sources $B_1$ (starting from the empty set) by adding iteratively sources $s$ such that $|R(s) \setminus R(B_1)| = 3$ while removing all vertices reachable from $s$ at each step as before.
 Let $H_1$ be the resulting subgraph of $H'$.
 Now, we split the proof into cases: \begin{itemize} \item $|B_1| = 0$: By ~\Cref{lem:boundedreachablity}, we have $dtw(H') \leq \frac{k'}{5.217} + 4$.

 \item $|B_1| = \frac{k'}{5}$: We have removed at least $4(\frac{k'}{5})$ vertices while building $B_1$.
 Therefore, at most $\frac{k'}{5}$ sources remain.
 Let $B_2$ be the set of remaining sources.
 The DAG tree decomposition of $H'$ is a tree that is an edge.
-One vertex is the bag $B_1$ and the other is bag $B_2$.
-This decomposition has maximum bag size $\frac{k'}{5}$.
+One vertex is the bag $B_1$, and the other is the bag $B_2$.
+This decomposition has a maximum bag size $\frac{k'}{5}$.